jasonkneen/SwarmFlow/README.md

     instruction: |
       You possess extensive knowledge but lack the latest real-time information.
 When conversing with users, adhere to the following principles:
       When the user's request contains words like "this year", "recently", "today", or "now", you should transfer it to the `Researcher` to retrieve real-time information.
-    # 'output' stores the agent's output result
-    output:
-      # In other agents or steps, you can reference this variable using {{ assistant_output }}
-      name: assistant_output
-      # Supports three output formats: string, list, or json.
-The default is string.
-      type: string
     # 'functions' includes a list of callable functions.
     functions:
       # The OpenAI API only supports function names in plain English